Parrot virtual machine: Functional concepts

 Parrot has rich support for several features of functional programming including closures and continuations, both of which can be particularly difficult to implement correctly and portably, especially in conjunction with exception handling and threading.
 The biggest advantage is the dynamic extendability of objects with methods, which allows for polymorphic containers (PMCs) and associated opcodes.
 Implementing solutions to these problems at the virtual machine level obviates the need to solve them in the individual client languages.

 Compiler tools

 Parrot provides a suite of compiler-writing tools which includes the Parser Grammar Engine (PGE), a hybrid parser-generator that can express a recursive descent parser as well as an operator-precedence parser, allowing free transition between the two in a single grammar.
 The PGE feeds into the Tree Grammar Engine (TGE) which further transforms the parse-tree generated by PGE for optimization and ultimately for code generation.

 Implementations

-The most complete language implementations targeting the Parrot VM were Raku (known at the time as Rakudo Perl 6), Lua and Winxed.
-Projects to implement many other languages were started, including PHP, Python, and Ruby; along with esoteric and demonstration languages such as Befunge and the "squaak" tutorial language.
+The most complete language implementations targeting the Parrot VM were Raku (then named Rakudo Perl 6), Lua, and Winxed.
+Projects to implement many other languages were started, including BASIC, PHP, Python, and Ruby; and esoteric and demonstration languages such as Befunge and the "squaak" tutorial language.
 None of these projects were successful in becoming the primary implementation of their respective languages.

 Internals

-There are three forms of program code for Parrot:
+For Parrot, three forms of program code exist: